-The Fast Track to Innovation (FTI) pilot provides funding for bottom-up proposals for close-to-market innovation activities in any area of technology or application.
-This thematic openness – combined with the possibility for all kinds of innovation actors to work together and deliver innovation onto the market and/or into society – should nurture trans-disciplinary and cross-sectoral cooperation.
+The Fast Track to Innovation (FTI) provides funding for bottom-up proposals for close-to-market innovation activities in any area of technology or application.
+This thematic openness – combined with the possibility for all kinds of innovation actors to work together and deliver innovation onto the market and/or into society – is set to nurture trans-disciplinary and cross-sectoral cooperation.

 Proposals for funding must be submitted by consortia comprising between three and five legal entities established in at least three different EU Member States or countries associated to Horizon 2020.
-Actions funded under the pilot are to be ‘business-driven’ because they are intended to give promising innovation ideas the last push before entering the market.
-Therefore, substantial industry involvement in FTI actions is mandatory to ensure quick market take-up (‘quick’ meaning within a three-year period after the start of the FTI-action).
+Actions are to be ‘business-driven’ because they are intended to give breakthrough innovation ideas the last push before shaking up the market.
+Substantial industry involvement in FTI actions is mandatory to ensure quick market take-up (‘quick’ meaning within a three-year period after the start of the FTI-action).
 This industry involvement implies:

-Time-to-grant for participants was targeted to be six months at most; this target was nevertheless reached only in 30.85% of the cases.
+Time-to-grant for participants is targeted to be six months at most.
 As for other innovation actions, EU funding levels are fixed at 70% of the eligible costs.
-The average EU contribution per action was ca. EUR 2.1 million.
+The maximum EU contribution per action amounts to EUR 3 million.

-On average, there were about 333 proposals per cut-off date.
+On average, there were about 333 proposals per cut-off date in 2015-2016.
 Less than 5% (15-16 proposals) per cut-off date were selected for funding.
 The majority of the proposals selected for funding at the 2016 cut-off dates were resubmissions.
 Of the 1994 eligible proposals, a total of 94 got funded in either 2015 or 2016.

 The FTI is implemented by the Executive Agency for Small and Medium-sized Enterprises, which on its website features a specific page on this initiative.